The Information Zone - Page 5

 Bath Spa University Lifelong Learning Initial teacher Training (LL ITT) Team developed a shared vision about what we believe constitutes teaching excellence during 2008, and this document is the updated guidance resulting from that as of August 2009.

-This Model of Teaching Excellence takes account of best practice and ideas from a variety of sources[1], and from the values and experiences of our teaching team and other teachers we have trained.
+This Model of Teaching Excellence takes account of best practice and ideas from a variety of sources and from the values and experiences of our teaching team and other teachers we have trained.

-ACHIEVING TEACHING EXCELLENCE - MS word 400k - added 26/08/09
+ACHIEVING TEACHING EXCELLENCE - MS word 400k - PDF

 The LL ITT team believes that excellent teachers: